tiagoetiene/gaspar/README.md

 genus: 10 0 0 0 0
 euler: -10
 ```
 The isosurface contains five components, four of them contain no handles (genus 0) while one contains 10.
 The Euler characteristic of the surface is -10.
-With this information, the expected (right image) andcomputed (left) surfaces can be compared.
+With this information, the expected (right image) and extracted (left) surfaces can be compared.
 For example, here's the topological information for the surface shown in the left:
 ```
 components: 1
 genus: 14